-Walk into almost any Trader Joe’s store and the first thing you’ll see is an enormous display of Charles Shaw wine — or, as it’s more affectionately known, “Two Buck Chuck.”
+Walk into almost any Trader Joe’s store and you’ll spot a behemoth display of Charles Shaw wine — or, as it’s more affectionately known, “Two Buck Chuck.”

 Will the real Charles Shaw please stand up?

-Charles Shaw embodied the elitist aura of the wine industry.
+Charles Shaw embodied the elite aura of the wine industry.

-So he quit his banking gig, bought 20 acres of land in Napa, California with his wife’s inheritance, and launched Charles F. Shaw Winery.
+In 1974, the worldly young banker quit his lucrative job, bought 20 acres of land in Napa, California, with his wife’s inheritance, and launched Charles F. Shaw Winery.

-Shaw lost “hundreds of thousands of dollars” after a supplier error tainted 1.4k barrels of wine.
-He dealt with a devastating root louse infestation that claimed 50 acres of his vines.
-He over-anticipated the demand for Burgundies.
-He went through a nasty divorce that took a toll on his management.
+Trouble began when a supplier error tainted 1.4k barrels of wine and a root louse infestation destroyed 50 acres of vines.
+The couple went through a nasty divorce that took a toll on management.
 Then, a recession hit.